 There are no Sunday services in July and August.
-Instead, we meet on Wednesday evenings for a pot luck and informal discussion on a variety of topics.
+We meet on Wednesday evenings for a pot luck and informal discussion on a variety of topics.
 These gatherings are at College Street United Church.

 8. How does the congregation encourage children and young adults to participate in worship services and activities?

 “Table talk” at our Sunday services is a time for storytelling.
-The children sit around the table and a member of the congregation interacts with them.
-If they get restless, the designated child-care person takes them into the gym beside the chapel.
+The children sit around a table and a member of the congregation interacts with them.
+If they get restless, the child-care person takes them into the gym beside the chapel.

 9. I hear you are very committed to social justice at Bathurst.
 What is Bathurst doing to promote justice?

 Bathurst has a long tradition of fostering social justice.
 One of our current projects is a partnership with the Centre for Addiction and Mental Health (CAMH).
 On the second and fourth Sundays of the month, our CAMH team offers worship to clients on the Forensic Assessment and Triage Unit at CAMH.
 As well, the congregation actively supports the Calls to Action by the Truth and Reconciliation Commission of Canada.
 We educate ourselves and take action in areas such as the Doctrine of Discovery, pipelines and resource extraction, and the ongoing impact of residential schools on Indigenous People.
 The Justice page has more on our initiatives to promote social justice.

 We have many events!
 The most frequent is our monthly spaghetti dinner.
 The host provides pasta and sauce; the guests bring sides and desserts.
 Autumn is usually the time for our annual fundraiser that can be a pot luck and concert or a games night.
 Our Good Friday pot luck is also an important tradition.